openeuropa/documentation/docs/initiative/how-to-contribute.md

 ## Before getting started

-OpenEuropa is an open source project made up of several different components.
+OpenEuropa is an open source project made up of several components.
 Before you report anything please make sure you are using the correct repository for the component you are referring to.

 A comprehensive list of components built and maintained by the OpenEuropa team is available [here](../openeuropa-components.md).